YasamaDeki/dekiyasama-RPC/README.md

-# RPC Push Transaction Using CORDA
+# INERY RPC Push Transaction Using CORDA

-To create an RPC push transaction using Corda on a VPS SSH Ubuntu 20, you will need to follow these steps:
+To create an RPC push transaction, you will need to follow these steps:

 #### Install Node.js: Run the following commands to install Node.js and npm:
 ```